lauragates1214/computer-science-fundamentals-c/README.md

 - frees memory for the person, then recursively frees memory for all their ancestors.<br><br>

 **Problem Set 5: Speller**
-*Spell-checks a file, using hash table, after loading a dictionary of words from disk into memory (implemented in dictionary.c).
+*Implements a dictionary's functionality.
+Spell-checks a file, using hash table, after loading a dictionary of words from disk into memory (implemented in dictionary.c).
 Prototypes for functions defined in dictionary.h.
 Texts for spell-checking in /texts.*
 <br><br>
 Implementation details for my contribution to code (dictionary.c):
 - implements, in order, load, hash, size, check, and unload as efficiently as possible using a hash table in such a way that TIME IN load, TIME IN check, TIME IN size, and TIME IN unload are all minimized.